Oral Cancer treatment in South India

 While enjoying chill ice cream or hot coffee, if you feel pain or sensitivity, your regular coffee and favorite ice cream become loathing.
 You may feel sensitivity during brushing or flossing.

-How dental sensitivity occurs?
+How does dental sensitivity occur?

-The crown of our teeth is covered by a protective outer layer called enamel, which is the hardest and highly mineralized substance in the human body.
+The crown of our teeth is covered by a protective outer layer called enamel, which is the hardest and most highly mineralized substance in the human body.
 The roots of our teeth are covered by a calcified substance called cementum.
 Underneath the enamel and cementum is dentin.
 Dentine contains numerous dentinal tubules that directly connect to the most vital part of the tooth called the pulp.
-When dentine of the tooth is exposed to stimuli causes sharp pain or sensitivity.
+When the dentine of the tooth is exposed to stimuli causes sharp pain or sensitivity.

 What are the causes of dental sensitivity?